taciogt/medium-examples/wip-go-data-pipelines/post.md

 Thankfully to the already abstracted complexity, there is not much that requires attention on this block of code.
 On the consumer side it looks like the iteration through a simple slice, but without having to deal with pagination details.
-The for loop will immediately exit upon pipeline completion, and the err handling must not be forgotten after that.
+The `for` loop will immediately exit upon pipeline completion, and the error handling must not be forgotten after that.

-One could also argue about the alternative strategies to improve upon this for, like using a fixed fan-out with a `select/case` block or even dynamically started go routines on the consumer side.
-But there's enough room for more performance optimization, abstractions and more generalization to leave for another discussion.
+One could also argue about the alternative strategies to improve upon this `for`, like using a fixed fan-out with a `select/case` block or even dynamically start go routines on the consumer side.
+But there's enough space for more performance optimization, abstractions and more generalization to be left for another discussion.

-## Further steps
+## Further Steps

 The pipeline described shows a simple structure to avoid bringing unnecessary complexity to the discussion, but can evolve through refactorings to be reusable in more diverse contexts.
 It has some obvious limitations on the data source used from a hardcoded function and other not so obvious in places that leave no opportunity for external configuration.

 Starting from the most explicit points, the data source can be made more flexible using an interface passed as parameter.
 Inverting this dependency would allow the same pipeline to work with any struct that adheres to a predefined signature.
-And the recent addition of generics the language allows further generalization, making it possible for same function work for any type of data.
+And the recent addition of generics to the language allows further generalization, making it possible for the same function work on any type of data.

-On the configurations side of improvements, there are some values that are hard-coded and could be parameterized and others that could be created.
+On the configurations side of improvements, there are values that are hard-coded and could be parameterized while others can be created to be later used as a configuration.
 The `pageSize` variable has a hard-coded value that could be dynamically configured somehow.
-And currently there is no limit for the number of go routines spawned by the `errorgroup` package, this could be first limited just to have more control over resources usage and eventually configured as the `pageSize` value.
+And currently there is no limit for the number of go routines spawned by the `errorgroup` package, this could be first limited just to have more control over resources usage and eventually configured like the `pageSize`.

 ## Considerations

 The pipeline provides a reusable pattern for dealing with streams of data and provides solutions for the problems and concerns that rise when dealing with concurrency and parallelism.
 As a side effect of the discussion, the analysis of the solutions give an overview of some tools and idioms specifics of the Go language and central to these designs.

-Not only channels and go routines are essential to this solution, but constructs like the select/case block and the context package also answer some questions raised when thinking about possible use cases.
+Not only channels and go routines are essential to this solution, but constructs like the `select/case` block and the `context` package also answer some questions brought when thinking about possible use cases.
-Knowing them expands considerably the toolset of the software engineers writing Go code allowing them to harness the power of one of the core features of the language.
+Knowing them expands considerably the toolset of the software engineers writing Go code allowing them to harness the power of some core features of the language.

 Nevertheless, it is always worthy saying that this is no silver bullet.
 All these capabilities comes with some complexity that requires some thoughtful consideration to avoid creating unexpected side effects.